McGill-NLP/mcgill-nlp.github.io/_research_directions/temporal-graph-learning.md

     overlay_image: /assets/images/research_directions/temporal-graph-learning.png
     overlay_css: "background-position&#58; center; background-repeat&#58; no-repeat; background-size&#58; 40% 100%"
 one-liner: "How can we advance machine learning methods to more effectively model and predict dynamic real-world networks and relationships within these time-evolving graphs?"
-excerpt: "Our team comprises experts in AI, data mining, social science, and public health, dedicated to advancing the analysis, prediction, and understanding of dynamic networks.
-We specialize in developing innovative models and creating realistic, robust benchmarks for state-of-the-art models and real-world applications of temporal graphs.
-Our work encompasses areas such as recommendation systems, fraud detection, disease modeling, and more."
+excerpt: "Our team specializes in developing innovative models and creating realistic, robust benchmarks for temporal graphs driven by applications in recommendation systems, fraud detection, disease modeling, and more."

 logos:
   - image: /assets/images/logo/CIFAR.png